Age-related macular degeneration: Q&A

 However, I noticed, while taking prescribed Prevacid, but double the recommended doses, that I started to see halos with the affected eye.
 Have you heard of drug-related (or induced) macular degeneration?

-A: Certain drugs can affect the macula.
+A: Certain drugs can affect the macula, which is the most sensitive part of the retina and is responsible for visual acuity and color vision.
 I am not aware that Prevacid is one of them.
 Macular degeneration can cause blindness.
 However, at age 73 you would be a potential candidate to also have cataracts.
 Both age-related macular degeneration and cataracts tend to affect both eyes.
-Sounds like you need an updated eye exam.
-Dr. Slonim
+Sounds like you need an updated eye exam. — Dr. Slonim

-A: At 83 years old, your father is not a candidate for LASIK except under some rare circumstances.
+A: At 83, your father is not a candidate for LASIK except under some rare circumstances.

 A: Macular degeneration is becoming much more prevalent as people live longer.
 It is also believed that exposure to UV light is a major factor in its development.